ethangclark/r2v/README.md

 `observable`s support "computed state", which is shown by `activeUsers()` above.
 "Computed state" only recomputes when fields it is derived from update.

-It's worth noting that computed state is free to reference state and computed state on other observables, and methods (like `fetchUsers()`) are free to read from and modify state on other observables.
+It's worth noting that computed state is free to reference state and computed state on other observables, and actions (like `fetchUsers()`) are free to read from and modify state on other observables.

 #### IMPORTANT
 All observable fields should only be modified via `setters`, which are auto-generated (like `setUsers()` above).